mguideng/stringmatch-siteselect-nv/README.md

 This is conventional wisdom is this field, or common sense really, but I was still interested in seeing what the numbers had to say for Nevada.
 I knew this was possible.
 A survey section to rate various site selection factors was added in the applications that companies filled out to apply for state incentives four years ago.
 Since then, over 150 companies have applied for incentives.

 Aside from satiating my own curiosities, this project is more about applying R's regular expressions (regex) capabilities to mine text (and my learning how to put together a dashboard in Tableau afterwards).
 After some thought, this was an ideal fit and simple enough.
-I knew exactly what I wanted to do, but definitely wasn't so sure if that exact way was possible!.
+I knew exactly what I wanted to do, but definitely wasn't so sure if that exact way was possible!
 This turned out to be a pretty fun learning project.

 Not surprisingly, workforce was indeed a resounding top criteria for the companies across industry sectors and regions in Nevada.
 Visualization results are available via my [PublicTableau profile](https://public.tableau.com/profile/maria.guideng#!/) and a write up can be found [here](https://mguideng.github.io/2018-05-14-workforce-matters-nv/).